 In the west coast waters near Vancouver Island and the Gulf Islands, a large number of Orcas reside between here and the San Juan Islands (US), making it the perfect and a popular place to whale watch in Canada.

-However, if you do not have enough time to go to Vancouver Island, you can also take a killer whale watching tour from Vancouver (city).
+However, if you don’t have enough time to go to Vancouver Island, you can also take a killer whale watching tour from Vancouver (city).
 The chances of seeing these cetaceans are the same amongst the various tour companies since all excursions look for them in the same waters, the Strait of Georgia.

 BEst TIME TO to see ORCAS IN CANADA